grafana/grafana-plugin-examples/examples/app-with-scenes-llm/README.md

 To learn more about @grafana/scenes usage please refer to [documentation](https://grafana.com/developers/scenes)

+## What is the Grafana LLM app?

+[Grafana LLM app](https://grafana.com/grafana/plugins/grafana-llm-app/) is a Grafana application plugin centralizes access to LLMs across Grafana.

 ## What does this template contain?

-1. An example of a simple scene.
-See [Home scene](./src/pages/Home/Home.tsx)
-1. An example of a scene with tabs.
-See [Scene with tabs](./src/pages/WithTabs/WithTabs.tsx)
-1. An example of a scene with drill down.
-See [Scene with drill down](./src/pages/WithDrilldown/WithDrilldown.tsx)
+1. An example of a scene with tabs showcasing a basic and more advanced LLM implementation.
+See [Scene with LLM integration](./src/pages/Home/Home.tsx)

 ## Developing app plugin with this template